Introduction

 At Mortgage Direct we have extensive experience of this type of transaction and through our close working relationships with key banks in Spain can quickly establish whether it could work for you.

-In this case it was important to work closely with the clients, their lawyer in Spain, the estate agent and of course the bank to ensure that all parties were kept fully informed and understood all requirements to achieve a successful outcome.
+Whilst it was the client’s duty to seek tax advice from their UK accountant, it was important for us to work closely with the clients, their lawyer in Spain, the estate agent and of course the bank to ensure that all parties were kept fully informed and understood all requirements to achieve a successful outcome.